kuruma99/Snake/README.md

 * pygame

 ## Features
-* This game is uses pygame
+* This game uses pygame framework
 * It is based on object oriented style of programming
 * The code is well documented for newbies to understand